47degrees/typeclasses-in-fp-architecture/README.md

-# A Tour of Functional Programming Typeclasses & Data structures #
+# Intro to FP & Typeclasses #
-(A tour about the most commonly used Functional Typeclasses and Data Structures)
+A brief introduction to the core Functional Programming traits and the power of coding to abstractions using Typeclasses.

 **Download the presentation**